objectiser/java-agent-original/README.md

 ```

 The first line defines the name of the rule.
 The second identifies the target class, although it is also
-possibly to specify an interface.
-The third line identifies the method name (optionally specifying the
+possibly to specify an interface (using the _INTERFACE_ keyword).
+The third line identifies the method
-parameter types).
+name (optionally specifying the parameter types).

-The _AT_ clause identifies the point at which the identifed method will be instrumented. _ENTRY_ means that
+The _AT_ clause identifies the point at which the identified method will be instrumented. _ENTRY_ means that
 the rule should be applied at the beginning of the method (see ByteMan documentation for other locations).

 The _IF_ statement enables a predicate to be defined to guard whether the rule is performed.

 The _DO_ clause identifies the actions to be performed when the rule is triggered.

-The `getTracer()` method provides access to the OpenTracing compliant `Tracer`.
-The helper provides methods
+The `getTracer()` method (provided by the _OpenTracingHelper_) is used to access the OpenTracing
-for managing the current active span (i.e. `activateSpan`).
+compliant `Tracer`.
+The helper class also provides methods for managing the current active span
+(i.e. `activateSpan`).

 NOTE: Span management is being actively discussed in the OpenTracing standard so this area may change in the
 near future.